11th Annual Solidarity Week

 At a large urban institution with hundreds of micro-communities, it is often challenging to foster meaningful cross-cultural interactions.
 Solidarity Week creates opportunities for students, faculty, and administrators to deepen their understanding of the experiences of others, and raise awareness of the individual and collective injustices that confront many in our society.

-Working from an intersectional and intercultural understanding of oppression, the entire campus community will be challenged to explore, take action, and educate (yourself and others) through a series of events and trainings focused on shifting conversations of oppression toward a framework that emphasizes solidarity and collective justice.
+Working from an intersectional and intercultural understanding of oppression, the entire campus community will be invited to explore, take action, and educate (yourself and others) through a series of events and learning opportunities focused on shifting conversations of oppression toward a framework that emphasizes solidarity and collective justice.

 solidarity (v.) practices that reflect a commitment to others, out of the recognition that we all have a shared responsibility towards collective freedom.
 My struggle is your struggle because my freedom is our freedom.